machal/cssmine-content/zmeny-1.md

 The Arrival of Smartphones
 ==========================

-This is without doubt the most significat change.
+This is without doubt the most significant change.
 In a way, the mother of all changes.
 I certainly hope there is no doubt about the importance of mobile devices in the work of a web developer.